dhruti96/Testing/README.md

 # Testing
-This is repo to commit cod e
+This is repo to commit code from command line